Maring Higa AMFT

 Reclaiming your identity and rebuilding self-trust

-Processing grief, loss, and resentment
+Processing grief, loss, and accumulated resentment

-Setting boundaries and rebuilding your voice
+Setting boundaries and finding your voice again

 Available even if your partner isn't ready for therapy